 Some common symptoms of schizophrenia are:

-- Hallucinations: seeing, hearing, tasting, smelling, or feeling things that are not there.
+- seeing, hearing, tasting, smelling, or feeling things that are not there.

-- Confused thinking: thoughts do not make sense, are jumbled, or are racing or too slow.
+- thoughts do not make sense, are jumbled, or are racing or too slow.

-- Cognitive symptoms: difficulties with mental processes such as trouble concentrating or paying attention, poor memory, or slow thinking.
+- difficulties with mental processes such as trouble concentrating or paying attention, poor memory, or slow thinking.

 Some ideas about what causes schizophrenia are:

-- Drug Abuse: Research suggests that the onset of schizophrenia can also be triggered by drug use (especially use of marijuana, speed, or LSD).
+- Research suggests that the onset of schizophrenia can also be triggered by drug use (especially use of marijuana, speed, or LSD).

 The current thinking is that a combination of these factors causes schizophrenia, and the combination can differ from person to person.

-People with schizophrenia can lead full and productive lives.
-Recovery is possible!
-A combination of helpful therapies, education in managing one’s illness, and supports to provide assistance and encouragement can lead to experiencing fewer symptoms, improving relationships with other people, and achieving meaningful and fulfilling life goals.
+However, recovery is possible, and people with schizophrenia can lead full and productive lives.
+For many, helpful therapies, education in managing one’s illness and supports to provide assistance and encouragement can lead to experiencing fewer symptoms, improving relationships with other people, and achieving meaningful and fulfilling life goals.

 VA Programs & Services

 Treatment for schizophrenia involves working with mental health professionals to gain support and talk through challenges, learn how medications can help reduce symptoms, communicate about distressing symptoms and side effects, and learn strategies for managing important aspects of life.
-Talking with others who have schizophrenia and who “get” what one is going through is also critical.
-Family members can be involved in treatment decisions too.
+Talking with others who have schizophrenia and who understand what one is going through is also critical.
+Family members may also be involved in treatment decisions.

 There are many VA programs and services dedicated to helping Veterans with schizophrenia find treatments that are best for them.
 No one treatment is best for all Veterans.
 Programs and services at the VA treat each Veteran as an individual and work to determine which treatments and programs fit best with each Veterans’ personal needs and goals.

-- Each VA has a Local Recovery Coordinator (LRC) who leads recovery discussion groups, creates special education programs, and makes recovery-focused programs available to Veterans.
+- Each VA has a Local Recovery Coordinator (LRC) who leads recovery discussion groups, creates educational programs, and makes recovery-focused programs available to Veterans.
 LRCs can help Veterans with schizophrenia find resources to promote their recovery.

 - VA’s Mental Health Programs educate Veterans and their family members about schizophrenia and which treatment options are right for them.
 Veterans with schizophrenia can work with a psychiatrist to learn about medication options, help determine which medications fit best with their needs and goals, and provide regular monitoring so that medications continue to be effective.
-Veterans also can talk to mental health professionals about substance use, traumatic experiences, or other problems that may be causing pain and need to be part of treatment.
+Veterans also can talk to mental health professionals about substance use, traumatic experiences, or other problems that should be part of treatment.

-- At the VA, mental health programs provide psychosocial treatment options are available to help Veterans with schizophrenia learn to manage the illness, navigate stressors of daily life, stay healthy and active, and work towards important personal goals.
+- At the VA, mental health programs provide psychosocial treatment options to help Veterans with schizophrenia learn to manage the illness, navigate stressors of daily life, stay healthy and active, and work toward important personal goals.

-- Other programs aimed at housing, employment, vocational training, and health behavior change are also available to help Veterans design programming that best meets their needs and goals.
+- aimed at housing, employment, vocational training, and health behavior change are also available to help Veterans design programming that best meets their needs and goals.

 Articles & Fact